Stettin–Stargard maritime trade war: End of the dispute

 In 1461, due to exhaustion on both sides, a temporary calmness in the conflict prevailed.
-Stargard and Słupsk, as well as Szczecin and Stralsund, sought possibilities for a peaceful resolution of the dispute.
+Stargard and Stolp, as well as Stettin and Stralsund, sought possibilities for a peaceful resolution of the dispute.
 In April, the city council of Greifswald attempted to reconcile the parties through mediation, but without much success.
-Then, on 17 May 1461, at the congress of the combined estates of the duchies of Szczecin, Wolgast, and Słupsk in Kołobrzeg, another attempt was made to bring about the signing of a peace treaty, also without result.
-Towards the end of 1461, Szczecin and Stargard probably signed a ceasefire because there is no information about hostile actions by either city.
+Then, on 17 May 1461, at the congress of the combined estates of the duchies of Stettin, Wolgast, and Stolp in Kolberg, another attempt was made to bring about the signing of a peace treaty, also without result.
+Towards the end of 1461, Stettin and Stargard probably signed a ceasefire because there is no information about hostile actions by either city.
 Stargard was particularly keen to end the fighting because in 1462 it lost its greatest ally – Eric II.
-In July 1462, the dukes of Szczecin and Wolgast, along with the King of Denmark, joined forces to drive the duke out of Słupsk.
+In July 1462, the dukes of Stettin and Wolgast, along with the King of Denmark, joined forces to drive the duke out of Stolp.
 Eric was pushed to the northeast, where he controlled the area around Łeba.
-As a result, he was forced to make peace and confirm Szczecin's privileges, which also led to partial concessions by Stargard.
+As a result, he was forced to make peace and confirm Stettin's privileges, which also led to partial concessions by Stargard.

 Peace

 The final resolution of the dispute was achieved through the mediation of the Hanseatic cities, which led to the convening of an arbitral tribunal in Anklam in the spring of 1464.
-After six months of negotiations, in November 1464, Stargard, along with Szczecin and Stralsund, signed a peace treaty.
+After six months of negotiations, in November 1464, Stargard, along with Stettin and Stralsund, signed a peace treaty.